JoLeeSoftwire/DevOps-Course-Starter/README.md

 ## Getting started

-Copy the `.env.template` file to a new file `.env`, and populate it with your trello api credentials and board ID.
+Copy the `.env.template` file to a new file `.env`, and populate it with your mongo database connection string.

 The project can use docker to run in a suitably configured container.
 For this you will need Docker installed.